isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 That's it for this month.
 I hope you found this informative, and can see how to integrate model building and exploration within an interactive web environment.
 This sort of tool would allow anyone with some familiarity of gene sets and TCGA to build and reason about models.
+Which is pretty cool!